Sahill17/Leetcode_Java/README.md

 - Create a pull request.
 - Star this repository.

+<h2>Rules</h2>

-Make sure to keep your work clean and well-structured otherwise, your PR won't be merged.
+- Keep your work clean and well-structured otherwise, your PR won't be merged.
+- Don't forget to add the Question's Details (i.e. `Que.
+No (#), Problem, Category, Difficulty` ) and Link in the `README.md` file.
+Answer's Link will be added after the PR is merged.
+- Spams will not be tolerated, do not send random codes here.

 <h2>Problems & Solutiuons</h2>